-Another approach to forming these central filaments is ion acceleration using Laguerre-Gaussian (LG) laser pulses which carry orbital angular momentum (OAM) and are characterized by an azimuthal index $\ell$ and a radial index $p$.
+Another approach to forming these central filaments is ion acceleration using Laguerre-Gaussian (LG) laser pulses which carry orbital angular momentum (OAM) and are characterized by an azimuthal index $\ell$ and a radial index $p$.\cite{Allen1992}

-Various theoretical studies have shown that -- due to their inherently different field structure from Gaussian pulses -- LG modes can be utilized to accelerate ion beams with a low divergence \cite{Zhang2014, Pae2020, Hu2022, Culfa2023}.
+Various theoretical studies have shown that -- due to their inherently different field structure from Gaussian pulses -- LG modes can be utilized to accelerate ion beams with a low divergence.\cite{Zhang2014, Pae2020, Hu2022, Culfa2023}

-Similarly, so-called ``light-spring pulses'' consisting of several LG modes have recently been proposed as an option for high-quality proton acceleration \cite{Guo2024}.
+Similarly, so-called ``light-spring pulses'' consisting of several LG modes have recently been proposed as an option for high-quality proton acceleration.\cite{Guo2024}

 Currently, the experimentally achievable intensity and maximum order of LG modes is still limited.
-In 2020, Wang \textit{et al.} presented results of a relativistic hollow laser with peak intensities of up to $I \approx 6.3 \times 10^{19}$ W/cm$^2$ \cite{Wang2020}.
-With currently available and near-future laser facilities like SULF and SEL \cite{SEL}, even higher-intensity LG modes could soon be realized.
+In 2020, Wang \textit{et al.} presented results of a relativistic hollow laser with peak intensities of up to $I \approx 6.3 \times 10^{19}$ W/cm$^2$.\cite{Wang2020} With currently available and near-future laser facilities like SULF and SEL \cite{SEL}, even higher-intensity LG modes could soon be realized.

-In the context of polarized beams, Wu \textit{et al.} have already proposed the use of LG beams for electron acceleration \cite{Wu2019}.
-It was shown that due to the comparatively weaker azimuthal field, pre-polarized electrons maintained a higher polarization degree than with a Gaussian pulse.
+In the context of polarized beams, Wu \textit{et al.} have already proposed the use of LG beams for electron acceleration.\cite{Wu2019} It was shown that due to the comparatively weaker azimuthal field, pre-polarized electrons maintained a higher polarization degree than with a Gaussian pulse.
 Further, they observed that the injection phase is the most crucial since polarization is only marginally affected once the particles reach a Lorentz factor of $\gamma \gg 1$.

-In this paper, we utilize Laguerre-Gaussian laser pulses with $\ell = 1, p = 0$ to accelerate spin-polarized Helium-3.
-Our results show that the different geometry from conventional Gaussian pulses leads to a higher degree of polarization, comparable to the dual-pulse scheme of Ref. \cite{Reichwein2022}.
-In section \ref{sec:pic} we will discuss the setup and the results of our 3D particle-in-cell (PIC) simulations.
+In this paper, we propose to utilize Laguerre-Gaussian laser pulses with $\ell = 1, p = 0$ to accelerate spin-polarized Helium-3.
+Utilizing 3D particle-in-cell (PIC) simulations, we show that the different geometry from conventional Gaussian pulses leads to a much higher degree of polarization, comparable to the dual-pulse scheme.\cite{Reichwein2022} In section \ref{sec:pic} we will discuss the setup and the results of our 3D-PIC simulations.
 These results are further discussed in section \ref{sec:discussion}.